Featured Video: How To Make Vanilla Buttercream Frosting PLUS How To Decorate Cupcakes

 This cake can also be served plain as is, but I really recommend that you try it with the Vanilla Buttercream frosting.
 Let’s get started!

-- 1/2 cup sugar (allocate 1/3 for the egg yolk mixture, and the remaining for the egg white mixture)
+- 1/2 cup Caster Sugar (allocate 1/3 for the egg yolk mixture, and the remaining for the egg white mixture)

-- 3 tbsp Vegetable oil or any flavorless oil
+- 3 tablespoon Vegetable Oil or any flavorless oil

 - Buttercream Frosting